Care Leavers Bursary Terms and Conditions 2017/18

 5.1 The University reserves the right to withdraw a scholarship/bursary from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.

-5.2 If a student changes to a different programme or to a different mode of study, their eligibility for a scholarship/bursary will be reviewed and the scholarship/bursary will be withdrawn e.g. to a part time course.
+5.2 If a student changes to a different programme or to a different mode of study, e.g. to a part time course, their eligibility for a scholarship/bursary will be reviewed and the scholarship/bursary will be withdrawn,

 5.3 A student who withdraws from their programme prior to completion and who is in receipt of a scholarship/bursary award will not normally be requested to repay scholarship/bursary payments made up to the point of withdrawal; however, entitlement to all future scholarship/bursary payments and/or adjustments cease immediately a student withdraws.

 5.4 A student who takes a period of temporary withdrawal (abeyance) and who is in receipt of a scholarship/bursary award would cease to receive scholarship/bursary payments whilst temporarily withdrawn.
-Scholarship/bursary payments made prior to temporarily withdrawing will not generally be requested to be repaid and remaining payments would generally be paid once the student returns to complete that level of study.
+Bursary payments made prior to temporarily withdrawing will not generally be requested to be repaid and remaining payments would generally be paid once the student returns to complete that level of study.

 5.5 Periods of temporary withdrawal that result in repeat or extended periods of study are not supported by additional scholarship/bursary payments.
 Scholarship/bursary entitlement is for the maximum duration of each award and entitlement is not extended if overall course duration alters.

 5.6 Should a student be suspended for any reason, scholarship/bursary payments would be withdrawn and consideration of reinstatement will be dependent on the disciplinary outcome.

-5.7 Students who commence their studies and alter a course that involves starting again at level 1 will be eligible for scholarship/bursary consideration against the new course.
+5.7 Students who commence their studies and alter a course that involves starting again at level 1 will not be eligible for scholarship/bursary consideration against the new course.
 The existing award will be placed on hold and reinstated once the student commences level 2, subject to meeting the annual scholarship progression criteria outlined in Section 3.

 Any queries relating to these terms and conditions should be addressed to the Admissions Office by emailing: email@example.com